 A group of young asylum seekers have taken on the challenge of organising and presenting an art exhibition highlighting their experiences of flight from their homes this summer.
 They are appealing to the public to find a venue or gallery space in central London large enough to house their exhibition in June or July.

-The Young Adults In Transition (YAIT) project, run by the Refugee Council, encourages these young adults to use their current skills, whilst learning new ones.
+The Young Adults In Transition (YAIT) project, run by the Refugee Council, encourages these young adults to use their current skills while learning new ones.
 One of the young people said:

 “Taking on the roll of co-ordinator is difficult but has allowed me to gain in confidence”.